splynx/docs/files/en/finance/credit_notes/credit_notes.md

 Credit Notes
 ==========

-The **Credit notes**, as a completely new entity, was introduced in Splynx v3.2.
-A credit note is a document issued to indicate a return of funds in the event of a service cancellation, network equipment return, miscalculation of price/tax/discount in the invoice or other specified circumstances.
+The **Credit notes** is a document issued to indicate a return of funds in the event of a service cancellation, network equipment return, miscalculation of price/tax/discount in the invoice or other specified circumstances.
 Sometimes we can send a customer an invoice and then realize that we have overcharged them for certain goods or services.
 Instead of canceling the original or recreating a new invoice, which can confuse the customer in accounting processes, we can issue a credit note to correct the totals.

 ------------